kenjyco/base/README.md

 - Jump to [Usage section](https://github.com/kenjyco/base/blob/master/README.md#usage)
   below for examples

-Use `base` as an **easy way** to install the minimum essential libs/programs for opensource exploration and development.
-Works for Linux (Debian-based for now with more distros coming), Mac (includes installing homebrew), and Windows (requires Windows Subsystem for Linux 2 to be setup already with a Linux distro installed).
+Use `base` as an **easy way** to install the minimum essential libs/programs for open-source exploration and development.
+Works for Linux (Debian and Fedora based distros for now with more distros coming), Mac (includes installing homebrew), and Windows (requires Windows Subsystem for Linux 2 to be setup already with a Linux distro installed).

 - [Setup Linux Mint and Tips](https://github.com/kenjyco/kenjyco/blob/master/setup-linux-mint-and-tips.md)
 - [Setup Mac and Tips](https://github.com/kenjyco/kenjyco/blob/master/setup-mac-and-tips.md)